mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/01-REST-OpenAPI.md

 ### Input Mapping and `inputName`

-How a function's input type is mapped depends on the HTTP method and the presence of path parameters:
+How a function's input type is mapped to the HTTP request depends on the HTTP method and the presence of path parameters:

 - **`GET`, `DELETE` Methods:**

-  - If the input is an object/entity type, its fields (excluding path parameters) are mapped to **query parameters**.
-Scalar fields become standard query parameters, while complex fields (objects, arrays) use `deepObject` style (e.g., `?filter[name]=John&filter[age]=30`).
+  - If the input type is an object/entity, its fields (excluding any fields used as path parameters) are mapped to **query parameters**.
+Scalar fields become standard query parameters (e.g., `?limit=10`).
+Complex fields like nested objects or arrays typically use serialization styles like `deepObject` (e.g., `?filter[name]=John&filter[age]=30`) or potentially JSON encoding, depending on the server adapter and configuration.
-  - If the input is a scalar or array type and there are **no** path parameters, the entire input is mapped to a single query parameter.
-By default, this query parameter is named `input`, but you can customize it using the `inputName` option.
+  - If the input type is a scalar (e.g., `string`) or an array (e.g., `string[]`) and there are **no** path parameters, the entire input is mapped to a single query parameter.
+By default, this parameter is named `input`.
+You can customize this name using the `inputName` option in the mapping.

 - **`POST`, `PUT`, `PATCH` Methods:**
-  - If there are path parameters, only those corresponding fields from the input object are mapped to the path.
-The **remaining** fields of the input object are expected in the **request body** (typically as JSON).
+  - If path parameters are defined in the `path`, the corresponding fields from the function's input object are taken from the URL path.
+All **remaining** fields of the input object are expected in the **request body** (usually as JSON).
   - If there are **no** path parameters, the entire function input is expected in the **request body**.

 ```ts showLineNumbers